 Set Operation Venn Diagram Interpretation Union A B $A \cup B$, is the set of all values that are a member of A , or B , or both.
 Intersection A B $A \cap B$, is the set of all values that are members of both A and B .
 Difference A B A\B, is the set of all values of A that are not members of B Symmetric Difference A B $A \triangle B$, is the set of all values which are in one of the sets, but not both.

-Again, please make sure you have watch all three videos on sets available on the course page!
+Please make sure you have watch all three videos on sets: